How Did We Get Here?

 - Goals refined at the 2016 Board of Trustees retreat, and the formation of committees such as the High School Exploration Task Force and APEC to explore areas of interest

-- Countless collaborations between the Board of Trustees, members of the professional community, consisting of faculty, staff, and parents
+- Countless collaborations between the Board of Trustees, faculty and staff, and parents

 You are an important part of this work.
 Whether you are involved as a trustee, parent, member of the professional community, or friend of the school, your voice, through town hall meetings, surveys and committee work, guides our strategic direction.
 As we refine our priorities and clarify the initiatives that will help us achieve our goals, your support will be critical to making our vision a reality.